Post-14 education and preparing for adulthood

 Our resource for apprenticeship training providers gives advice on how to ensure deaf young people can successfully complete their apprenticeship.

-This resource for staff working in higher education provides advice on how to support deaf young people in higher education.
+This resource for staff working in higher education provides advice on how to support deaf young people in higher education and in higher apprenticeships.

 These quality standards have been drafted to ensure greater consistency of provision and to improve outcomes for deaf young people.
 They are supported by case studies and further resources.